Last Updated: February 16, 2023

 All calls are 100% confidential

-If you think an older adult in your life is abusing alcohol, please help him or her seek treatment.
-Regardless of anyone’s age, if substance abuse is present, treatment is needed.
-In Ohio, Recovery Village Columbus offers compassionate help for alcohol abuse or any other substance abuse.
-With tailored, individualized treatment plans, caring counselors and a comfortable setting, Recovery Village Columbus can provide the necessary treatment.
+If you think an older adult in your life is abusing alcohol, please help them seek treatment.
+Regardless of someone’s age, treatment is needed if substance use is present.
+In Ohio, The Recovery Village Columbus offers compassionate help for alcohol or other substance use disorder.
+With tailored, individualized treatment plans, caring counselors and a comfortable setting, The Recovery Village Columbus can provide the necessary treatment.

-If you live in Ohio and think your parent or elderly friend may be using alcohol in a dangerous way, contact us.
+If you live in Ohio and think your parent or elderly friend may be dangerously using alcohol, contact us.
 Older adults will benefit from treatment just like anyone else.
-By living a healthier, cleaner life, they can more fully enjoy their golden years.
+By living a healthier, substance-free life, they can more fully enjoy their golden years.

 Our Recovery Advocates are ready to answer your questions about addiction treatment and help you start your recovery.